 Sonya Sophia’s Story

-Sonya Sophia is a master Emotional Freedom Technique (EFT) trainer and the founder of The Sophia School of Living Arts and the World Tapping Circle.
-Sonya has led packed workshops, retreats, and Advanced EFT Practitioner trainings in England, France, Italy, Holland, Germany, Canada and all across the US.
+Sonya Sophia is a master Emotional Freedom Techniques (EFT) trainer and the founder of The Sophia School of Living Arts and The World Tapping Circle.
+Sonya has led packed workshops, retreats, and Advanced EFT Practitioner Trainings in England, France, Italy, Holland, Germany, Canada, and all across the US.

 Sonya Sophia’s Journey